-This written complaint/grievance process is to be provided to adoption clients at the initial in-person meeting or via mail/letter, prior to any placement occurring or prior to signing into any written contract for services with the client.
-A receipt of a copy of CYFS adoption client grievance process shall be signed/dated by the client and witnessed.
+This written complaint/grievance process is to be provided to adoption clients at the initial in-person meeting or via mail/letter prior to any placement occurring, or prior to signing into any written contract for services with the client.
+A receipt of a copy of the CYFS adoption client grievance process shall be signed/dated by the client and witnessed.
 A copy shall be maintained in the client’s file.

 Contact information regarding the complaint registry will be made available to clients when it has been established by state and federal authorities.

-DCFS Rule and Procedure 401 define “complaint” as any oral or written report made to or by the Department or supervising agency or by the public alleging a violation of licensing standards of the Child Care Act of 1969.
+DCFS Rule and Procedure 401 define “complaint” as any oral or written report made to or by the Department or supervising agency, or by the party alleging a violation of licensing standards of the Child Care Act of 1969.

-- Without limitation, prompt complaint response time of no later than 2 business days;
+- Without limitation, a prompt complaint response time will occur no later than 2 business days from the complaint.

-- CYFS shall report, in writing, to the Department’s regional licensing office or the DCFS Licensing Representative within 10 business days after complaints are received, including the complaint resolution, if any;
+- CYFS shall report, in writing, to the Department’s regional licensing office or the DCFS Licensing Representative within 10 business days after complaints are received, including the complaint resolution if it was resolved.

-- That the Continuous Quality Improvement Director (phone number 309-323-6600) shall be designated to accept consumer complaints; and
+- The Continuous Quality Improvement Director (phone number 309-323-6600) shall be designated to accept consumer complaints.

 - Resolutions of all complaints shall be reported to the agency board of directors at its next meeting by the agency’s Executive Director.